oracle/oracle-database-operator/docs/oraclerestart/provisioning/change_sw_storage_size_for_oracle_restart_db.md

   * The disks provisioned using storageclass are mounted inside the Oracle Restart Pod as `/dev/asm-disk1` and `/dev/asm-disk2`.
   * Specify the size of these devices along with names using the parameter `swLocStorageSizeInGb`.
 Size is by-default in GBs.

-**NOTE:** When no separate diskgroup names are specified for CRS Files, Database Files and Recovery Area Files, then the default diskgroup named `+DATA` is created from the disks specified by the parameter `crsAsmDeviceList`.
+**NOTE:** When no separate diskgroup names are specified for CRS Files, Database Files, Recovery Area Files and Redo Log Files, then the default diskgroup named `+DATA` is created from the disks specified by the parameter `crsAsmDeviceList`.

 ### Steps - Deploy the Oracle Restart Database
 * Skip this step if you have already deployed the Oracle Restart database using storage class.